 Discussing these things up front not only helps establish clear guidelines, but it also opens the door to effective communication in the future.

 Hint: Use our Roommate Agreement to jumpstart your conversation!
 Documenting your agreed-upon guidelines in writing is a great way to remember your mutual decisions and hold yourselves accountable.

 Effective communication goes a long way in any relationship.
 Make an effort to actively nd share with your roommate.
 Address issues as they arise instead of ignoring them and letting frustration build.

 Chances are, both of you want the best for each other and are willing to compromise to make things work.
 So try not to stew over your concerns or frustrations for for too long.
 Usually, all it takes is a quick conversation to clear up any issues.

-You and your roommate will have a lot of logistics to talk about as you start living together, but don’t forget to get to know each other, too!
-Consider asking your roommate about their day or something they previously mentioned–this will help you build rapport and keep lines of communication active and open.
-Also, you and your new roommate likely have a lot to teach each other!
+You’ll probably have a lot of logistics to talk through, but try to get to know each other, too!
+Consider asking about their day or refer back to a previously mentioned topic — this will help you build rapport and keep the lines of communication open and honest.

 Sure, it sounds obvious.
 But we all come from different backgrounds with unique life experiences, which affect how we perceive the world around us.